 Risks of Oral Cancer Screening

 Decisions about screening tests can be difficult.
 Not all screening tests are helpful and most have risks.
 Before having any screening test, you may want to discuss the test with your doctor.
 It is important to know the risks of the test and whether it has been proven to reduce the risk of dying from cancer.

-Finding oral cavity or oropharyngeal cancer may not improve health or help a person live longer.
+Finding oral cancer may not improve health or help a person live longer.